 Keep A Journal

 The simple act of jotting down your thoughts can be hugely helpful if you are starting to get stressed out from the drug rehab experience.
-It might help you to get a better control of and understanding of your mind, which is a useful tool when you are overcoming any addiction.
+It might help you to get better control of and understanding of your mind, which is a useful tool when you are overcoming any addiction.

 Turn To Your Faith

-If you happen to have a faith, or any spiritual practice whatsoever, then you might find it helpful to turn to this in times of great stress.
+If you happen to have faith or any spiritual practice whatsoever, then you might find it helpful to turn to this in times of great stress.
 Chances are, it is going to help you in terms of being able to have a better approach to your addiction, and the stress will lessen.